oney/Mixin/README.md

 Swift is Protocol-Oriented Programming, and it's more powerful by default implementations of extensions of protocols.
 You can mixin methods to classes like Ruby's Mixin.

-However, iOS as an UI framework, objects like UIViewController have their own life cyle, if you can't listen life cyle methods, extensions as mixin don't really help.
+However, iOS as a UI framework, objects like UIViewController have their own life cyle, if you can't listen life cyle methods, extensions as mixin don't really help.

 For example, I write a protocol with extension to listen keyboard events
 ```swift